guillaumemorin/npm-insights/README.md

 ```
 },
   "scripts": {
 	"postinstall": "npm-insights:log"
   }
 }
 ```

-## ⚠️ **Don't forget to bump the version of your package and publish the new version which include `npm-insights` to npm registry** ⚠️
+## ⚠️ **Don't forget to bump the version of your package and publish to npm registry the new version with `npm-insights`** ⚠️

 ## Visualization